-The International Who's Who of Oil & Gas Lawyers has brought together two of the leading practitioners in the world to discuss key issues facing lawyers today.
+The International Who's Who of Real Estate Lawyers has brought together two of the leading practitioners in world to discuss key issues facing lawyers today.

-The International Who's Who of Management Labour & Employment Lawyers has brought together three of the leading practitioners in the world to discuss key issues facing lawyers today.
+The International Who's Who of Public Procurement Lawyers has brought together three of the leading practitioners in world to discuss key issues facing lawyers today.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.